 Any enrolled student can make an appointment for an initial consultation with a counselor to assess clinical needs and recommendations and to identify appropriate resources.
 At your initial consultation appointment, individual counseling sessions at CAPS may be scheduled depending on individual needs and available resources.

 Individual therapy sessions are time-limited and solution-focused in a confidential and caring one-to-one setting.
 Our brief therapy model focuses on personal strengths and identifying solutions to challenging times.
 Use of brief therapy allows CAPS to provide quality service to as many students as possible.
+Session lengths may range from 15 minute check-ins to 30 or 45 minute appointments.

 Students who want or need more frequent or longer-term contact with a counselor are referred to off-campus referrals.
 You can visit our off-campus referrals section for more information about what to expect in this process.
 Occasionally, exceptions are made for clinical reasons and therapists, in consultation with staff supervisors, may determine whether exceptions can be made for additional sessions.